-I visited Paris as a solo traveler in mid-to late March 2019 for 4 days.
-Below, I have compiled and explained the list of things that I did during this time.
-This list will help you to plan your 4 day itinerary for a quick trip to Paris.
-After reading this list, you’ll have no worries about the amount of activities you can pack in to your trip within a short time.
+I visited Paris, France as a solo traveler in March 2019 for 4 days and fell in love with the city.
+I hope my itinerary will help you to plan your itinerary for a trip to Paris.
+I’m certain that after reading this post you’ll have no worries about the amount of activities that you can fit into your trip.

 Two hours after I landed in Paris, I went on a food tour with Secret Food Tours Paris.
 This is the best food tour I have ever been on!
 I chose the Montmartre Secret Food Tour which covers the Montmartre district in Paris.
 On this tour we visited and received samples from the following places: a chocolate shop, boulangerie (bakery), macaroon shop, butcher shop, fromagerie (cheese), and a crepe stand (best crepe ever!).

-At the end, we had a full meal that was composed of items that the tour guide purchased from each stop we made along the tour.
-The meal was held in an old wine cellar storage room (very cool).
-There was plenty of wine, baguettes, cheeses, meats (or spinach quiche for the non-meat eaters (me), and dessert (chocolate éclairs) for all to enjoy.
-The dinner experience truly felt like a dinner party with friends, even though we were all strangers from different parts of the world.
+At the end of the tour we had a full meal comprised of a variety of food that the tour guide purchased from each stop that we made along the tour.
+The final meal was held in an old wine cellar storage room.
+There was plenty of wine, baguettes, cheeses, meats (or spinach quiche for the non-meat eaters), and dessert (chocolate éclairs) for everyone to enjoy.
+The final meal truly felt like a dinner party with friends even though we were all strangers from different parts of the world.
 Highly recommend.

 Paris Bike Tour

-I took this bike tour with Fat Tire Tours.
-On this bike tour, the guide led us around the city to see various sites within the 1st, 7th, and 8th arrondissements, such as the Eiffel Tower, Louvre Museum, Place de la Concorde, Les Invalides, Champ de Mars, Place de la Bastille, Arc de Triomphe du Carrousel (pictured on the right), and a few others.
-This tour also provides a lunch break (at your own expense) at a cafe located in the Tuileries Gardens next to the Louvre museum.
-If you want a quick tour of the city that allows you to see a number of tourists sites, then I highly recommend you book a bike tour with Fat Tire Tours.
+On the second day in Paris I took this bike tour with Fat Tire Tours.
+On this tour, the guide led us around the city to see various sites within the 1st, 7th, and 8th arrondissements such as the Eiffel Tower, Louvre Museum, Place de la Concorde, Les Invalides, Champ de Mars, Place de la Bastille, Arc de Triomphe du Carrousel (pictured on the right), and a few others.
+This tour also provided a lunch break (at your own expense) at a cafe located in the Tuileries Gardens next to the Louvre museum.
+If you want a tour of the city that allows you to see a number of tourists sites within a day then I highly recommend that you book a tour with Fat Tire Tours.

-I visited the Louvre Museum around 2 p.m. on a Friday and there was no wait to get in.
-Of course this was in the off season but considering how many people were inside, I felt quite lucky not having to wait in a long security line to enter (I bought my ticket prior to my arrival).
+I visited the Louvre Museum around 2 p.m. on a Friday and did not have to wait in line to get inside.
+Of course this was in the off season, but considering how many people were inside I felt quite lucky not having to wait.
+It should also be noted that I bought my ticket weeks prior to my arrival.
 My time slot was actually 3 p.m. but I was able to get in earlier (again off season benefits).

 Seine River Cruise

 Unfortunately, I did not get a chance to go inside of the church.
 On the first day that I wanted to visit, the church was closed.
-Prior to my next attempted visit I read that you had to get tickets in advance.
-I was unable to secure tickets to go inside, so I just admired the view from the outside.
+Prior to my next attempt to visit I read that you had to purchase tickets in advance.
+Since I was unable to secure tickets to go inside, I just admired the view from the outside.

 Wine Tasting and Dinner

-I met up with a friend of mine, who was also visiting Paris during that time, for a wine tasting and dinner event hosted by O’Chateau Paris, that she recommended.
-I decided to buy a ticket for 99 euros which was well worth it.
-The price included 4 wines and a 3 course meal.
-The host explained the history and flavors of each wine as we paired them with various dishes presented to us throughout the night.
-A great experience for all (solo travelers, friends, family, and couples).
+A friend of mine, who was also visiting Paris, recommended a wine tasting and dinner event hosted by O’Chateau Paris.
+The cost of the ticket was 99 euros and it was well worth it!
+The price included 4 wines and a 3-course meal.
+The host explained the history, process, and flavors of each wine as we paired them with various dishes.
+I highly recommended it for all travelers (solo, friends, family, and couples).
 The restaurant is located in the 1st arrondissement.

 Versailles Bike Tour

 The second bike tour with Fat Tire Tours was to Versailles.
 What a workout!
-Riding up many hills was a challenge but in the end a fantastic workout.
-On this tour we rode around the Versailles estate and stopped along the way to tour the Petit Trianon (Marie Antoinette’s house), the French Garden of the Petit Trianon, the Temple of Love, the English Gardens, and Hameau de la Reine (The Queen’s Hamlet), which is essentially a neighborhood that served as a retreat for Marie Antoinette’s closest friends.
-Both were really interesting and great to visit as the furniture, paintings, and architecture took you back in time to see how she lived on daily basis.
-Before going into the gardens of Versailles, we stopped at a farmers market, bakery, and other shops, to buy our lunches.
-Then when it was time to take a break, we sat outside and had lunch on the garden.
+Biking up numerous hills was challenging, but in the end a fantastic workout.
+On this tour we rode around the Versailles estate, but stopped along the way to tour the Petit Trianon (Marie Antoinette’s house), the French Garden of the Petit Trianon, the Temple of Love, the English Gardens, and Hameau de la Reine (The Queen’s Hamlet) which is essentially a neighborhood that served as a retreat for Marie Antoinette’s closest friends.
+All of the sites were very interesting and nice to visit as the furniture, paintings, and architecture took you back in time to see how Marie Antoinette and others lived on daily basis.
+Before going into the gardens of Versailles, we stopped at a farmers market, bakery, and other shops, to buy our lunches to eat later.
+Then when it was time to take a lunch break, we sat outside and had lunch on the garden.

-After lunch, we rode the bikes back to the front of the palace were we handed them back over to the tour guide.
-Then we gained fast track/skip the line entry into Versailles palace were we were on our own.
-Versailles palace at the top of my list of favorite places to visit.
-Jaw dropping rooms, light fixtures, furniture, floors, paintings on the ceilings and the walls, are all amazing!
+After lunch, we rode our bikes back to the front of Versailles where we returned the bikes back over to the tour guide.
+Then, we gained fast track/skip the line entry into Versailles palace and were on our own.
+Versailles palace is one of my favorite places to visit.
+Jaw dropping rooms, light fixtures, furniture, floors, and paintings on the ceilings and the walls made the trip well worth it!
 I really did not want to leave.
 It is so beautiful and well designed.
 Must visit! https://www.fattiretours.com/paris/tours/Versailles-Bike-Tour

 As previously mentioned, this attraction was in walking distance from my hotel.
-I purchased my ticket online the day before I actually went to visit.
-The best part of the church is upstairs.
+I purchased my ticket online the day before I visited.
+In my opinion, the best part of the church is upstairs.
 You may not notice it at first because when you enter you will see a chapel and the souvenir shop.
-However, if you read the direction signs you will see that it leads you to the staircase.
-This spiral staircase, which is probably not a good idea for people who are claustrophobic, takes you to the top level of the church where you will long and tall stained glass windows that emit beautiful colors into the church as the sunshines comes right through it.
+However, if you read the signs they will direct you to the staircase.
+This spiral staircase (beware if you are claustrophobic) takes you to the top level of the church where you will find long and tall stained glass windows that emit beautiful colors into the church as the sun shines through it.

 Well that concludes my 4 days in Paris!
-I hope that you found this blog helpful in planning your next 4-day getaway to Paris!
+I hope that you found this blog helpful in planning your first or subsequent trip to Paris!